 Speaking of different seasons of life, not everyone is meant to walk with you into this new season of life.
 Your priorities will shift and your availability won’t be quite the same.
 Those spontaneous happy hours or late nights out with friends are not as easy to do.
 That’s not to say it will be impossible, you can certainly find someone to watch your child or you might just have a tiny plus one on your next brunch date.

 Cherish those friendships that can evolve as your life does.
 The best relationships can survive being in different seasons of life.
 Those people are gems.
 However, if you do find yourself in the middle of a friendship breakup, check out my post discussing how to move forward after a friendship ends.
 With a new baby in your life, you don’t have time to linger on that negative energy for long.
 You likely have enough grief happening in your transition into the new role of mother.

 Now, let’s shift the focus back to you and meeting yourself in this new season of life.
 I am not going to just dump all of these challenging ways of how motherhood changes you without also sharing how motherhood can change you for the better.

 Because for as challenging as motherhood can be, for as much loss as you can experience in it, it can also empower you.
 Motherhood can introduce you to a version of yourself that will both surprise and impress you.
 It will show you just how resilient, strong, and amazing you are.
-Stay tuned for my next post on How Motherhood Empowers You.
+Continue reading How Motherhood Empowers You.